rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 This URL will only be used when generating Merkle trees; it will not be used for validation duties.
 :::

-To read more details about the new rewards system check out [this medium article](https://medium.com/rocket-pool/the-merge-0x02-mev-and-the-future-of-the-protocol-c7451337ec40)
+To read more details about the new rewards system, please visit [this medium article](https://medium.com/rocket-pool/the-merge-0x02-mev-and-the-future-of-the-protocol-c7451337ec40)

 ::: danger WARNING
 If you are below 10% RPL collateral *at the time of the snapshot*, you will not be eligible for rewards for that snapshot.
 Unlike the current system, where you can simply "top off" before you claim in order to become eligible again, this will be locked in that snapshot forever and **you will never receive rewards for that period**.
 You **must** be above 10% collateral at the time of a snapshot in order to receive rewards for that period.
 :::

 ### Fee Recipients and Your Distributor